Spider-Man 3: Reboot and unproduced films

 A reboot of the series titled The Amazing Spider-Man was released on July 3, 2012, with Andrew Garfield as Peter Parker.
 A sequel, The Amazing Spider-Man 2, was released on May 2, 2014.

-Following the 2014 Sony Pictures hack, leaked information from the hack indicated that prior to the cancellation of future The Amazing Spider-Man films, Sony was in talks with Sam Raimi about having him direct Spider-Man vs. The Amazing Spider-Man, a multiversal crossover film featuring Garfield's Spider-Man encounter Tobey Maguire's Spider-Man (with Maguire reprising his role), as well as a new film trilogy starring Maguire (following Garfield's firing) as a middle-aged Spider-Man years after the events of Spider-Man 3; these plans were ultimately scrapped in favor of a Marvel Studios-produced reboot set in the Marvel Cinematic Universe (MCU), beginning with Captain America: Civil War (2016), with Tom Holland cast as Spider-Man.
+Following the 2014 Sony Pictures hack, leaked information indicated that prior to the cancellation of future The Amazing Spider-Man films, Sony was in talks with Sam Raimi about having him direct Spider-Man vs. The Amazing Spider-Man, a multiversal crossover film featuring both Garfield's and Maguire's versions of Spider-Man, as well as a new film trilogy starring Maguire as a middle-aged Spider-Man years after the events of Spider-Man 3.
+These plans were ultimately scrapped.

-Sam Raimi directed the Marvel Studios film Doctor Strange in the Multiverse of Madness (2022), which sparked renewed interest from fans in making his unproduced Spider-Man 4 a reality.

 Marvel Cinematic Universe

-Following the underwhelming critical and commercial reception of The Amazing Spider-Man 2, Sony and Marvel Studios announced in February 2015 that a new iteration of Spider-Man would appear in the Marvel Cinematic Universe, with the character debuting in Captain America: Civil War.
-As part of the agreement, Sony Pictures continued to finance, distribute, own and have final creative control of the Spider-Man films.
-Marvel Studios and Sony will explore opportunities to integrate other characters of the MCU into future Spider-Man films.
-Sony released a standalone film titled Spider-Man: Homecoming, produced by Kevin Feige and Amy Pascal, on July 7, 2017, with Tom Holland starring as the new Spider-Man.
+Following the underwhelming critical reception and commercial performance of The Amazing Spider-Man 2, Sony and Marvel Studios announced in February 2015 that a new version of Spider-Man would appear in the Marvel Cinematic Universe (MCU), debuting in Captain America: Civil War.
+As part of the agreement, Sony continued to finance, distribute, own and have final creative control over the Spider-Man films.
+(Note: Attributed to multiple references:) Sony subsequently released several MCU films starring Tom Holland as Spider-Man.
+Maguire, Dafoe and Haden Church reprised their respective roles from Spider-Man 3 in one of them, Spider-Man: No Way Home (2021), which uses the concept of the multiverse to link the MCU films with Raimi's Spider-Man film series and Marc Webb's Amazing Spider-Man films.

-Spider-Man: No Way Home (2021) continues the story arc of the MCU's iteration of Spider-Man in addition to using the multiverse to link the Marvel Studios films with Sony Pictures' preceding Spider-Man film franchises from Sam Raimi and Marc Webb.
-Maguire, Dafoe and Church all reprised their respective roles as Peter Parker / Spider-Man, Norman Osborn / Green Goblin and Flint Marko / Sandman from Spider-Man 3, appearing in supporting roles alongside other actors from previous films based on the characters outside the MCU's cast, including the Raimi trilogy's version of Otto Octavius / Doctor Octopus from Spider-Man 2, reprised by Alfred Molina.
-They are joined by Andrew Garfield, Jamie Foxx and Rhys Ifans, who reprise their respective roles as Peter Parker / Spider-Man, Maxwell Dillon / Electro and Curt Connors / Lizard from Webb's The Amazing Spider-Man films.